SenalKaranda/MindPalace/README.md

 ## 📄 License

-This project is open-source and available under the [MIT License (Non-Commercial, No Resale)](LICENSE).
-You are free to use, modify, and distribute this software for personal and non-commercial purposes.
-However, **reselling or commercial distribution is prohibited** without explicit written permission from the copyright holders.
+This project is available under the [Normally Open Public License](LICENSE).
+Everything not prohibited is permitted.

+**Prohibited Purposes:**
+- Commercial use, including selling services based on this software
+- Commercial distribution, including reselling this software

+For all other uses, you are free to use, modify, and distribute this software.
+See the [LICENSE](LICENSE) file for full terms.

 ---